andsoandso/ds/README.md

 ## In discrete time

 Some quick examples of use.
-Let's examine the function `2.5x(1-x)`.
+Let's examine the function `2.5x(1-x)`, a logistic equation with a rate of 2.5.

 Iterate our function